tranhelen/tranhelen/_posts/2016-10-27-schedulingposts.md

 ### Create a PR and merge automatically

-Last step is to create a pull request which looks for that specific `head` name and only merges if it matches the `Event Description`.
+Last step is to create a pull request which looks for that specific `head` name and only merges if it matches the `Event Description` in Step 2.

 <img src="img/post/60-08.jpg" alt="Match the PR and merge" class="img-border">

+*If you don't add the Boolean check, your PR will merge if it detects any event with a matching description in Step 2 regardless of whether or not it matches today's date.*

 ## Limitations